Narfinsel/Candlestick-Pattern-Scanner/README.md

 }
 ```

-<p><strong>Step 4.</strong> Activate the CandlestickPatternScanner (cps), and set it up so that the CandlestickPattern (patternDetected) captures the most recent bar reversal pattern.</p>
+<p><strong>Step 4.</strong> Activate the CandlestickPatternScanner (cps), and set it up so that it extracts the most recent price reversal pattern (captured at pointer variable CandlestickPattern (patternDetected)).</p>
-<p>This function detects the most recent reversal, and it also stores it inside an array of predefined-size (see previous step).
-Even though we write this piece of code inside <strong>OnTick()</strong>, becuase of the internal structure of CandlestickPatternScanner class, it is only called every PERIOD_CURRENT minutes.
+<p>This function detects the most recent reversal and stores it inside an array of predefined-size (see previous step).
+Even though we write this piece of code inside <strong>OnTick()</strong>, because of the internal structure of CandlestickPatternScanner class, the function is only called every PERIOD_CURRENT minutes.
 (5min, 15min, ...
-1 Day)</p>
+1 Day).</p>
+<p>This periodicity can either be your current timeframe (PERIOD_CURRENT) or any other desired chart timeframe: PERIOD_M15, PERIOD_H4, PERIOD_D (check MQL5 specs).</p>

 ```MQL5
 void OnTick(){